jupyter-server/gateway_provisioners/docs/source/contributors/index.rst

 .. admonition:: Use cases

     - *As a contributor, I want to learn more about kernel management within the Jupyter ecosystem.*
-    - *As a contributor, I want to make Enterprise Gateway a more stable service for my organization and the community as a whole.*
+    - *As a contributor, I want to make Gateway Provisioners more stable for my organization and the community as a whole.*
-    - *As a contributor, I'm interested in adding the ability for Enterprise Gateway to be highly available and fault tolerant.*

 .. note::
-   As a *contributor*, we encourage you to be familiar with all of the guides (Users, Developers, Operators) to best support Enterprise Gateway.
-This guide provides an overview of Enterprise Gateway along with instructions on how to get set up.
+   As a *contributor*, we encourage you to be familiar with all of the guides (`Users <../users/index.html>`_, `Developers <../developers/index.html>`_, `Operators <../operators/index.html>`_) to best support Gateway Provisioners.
+This guide provides an overview of Gateway Provisioners along with instructions on how to get set up.

 .. toctree::